mikics/gsoc-jupyterbook/submission.md

 ## Challenges and final remarks

 The most challenging aspect of GSoC was dealing with unexpected results and troubleshooting.
-Indeed, debugging was one of the most important skill I needed to improve during GSoC, since it never happens to run the code at the first try without problems, and therefore one should be able to quickly understand how to approach and solve these situations.
+Indeed, debugging was one of the most important skill I needed to improve during GSoC, since it never happened to run a demo at the first try without problems, and therefore I needed to quickly understand how to approach and solve these situations.

-For all demos I needed a certain degree of debugging, but for demo #4 it was particularly tough.
-Indeed, I had to deal with an unexpected behaviour of the demo: whenever I used `degree = 3` (or higher) discretization elements, the error for the efficiencies increased, and DOLFINx solutions had some nasty artifacts, as shown in the image below.
+For all demos I needed quite a lof of time just for debugging purposes, but for demo #4 this time was much higher.
+Indeed, I had to deal with an unexpected behaviour of the demo: whenever I used discretization elements with `degree = 3` (or higher), the error for the efficiencies unexpectedly increased, and the corresponding DOLFINx solutions had some nasty artifacts, as shown in the image below.

 ![error](images/error.png "Artifacts in the field for high degree elements")